sgdaw1041/multipurpose/README.md

-# Notes on learning data processing within various database systems and python, and to-from db to python transformation
+# Notes on learning data processing across various database systems and python

 ...
 Data, scripts, and howto on various db systems to&from python

-1. dvdrental: from postgres to python dataframe. postgrestutorial source data.
+1. dvdrental: from postgres to python. postgrestutorial source data.

-2. people_income: from python dataframe to postgres. data-warehouse csv datafile.
+2. people_income: python dataframe and postgres. data-warehouse csv datafile.